dreamcatcher-tech/network/Inbox/2024-11-11 1250 is it an engine that runs the json platform.md

 The server is an auth wrapper around the engine which is running.
 Server can use the engine to store is auth information, but it just provides a way to access that from outside chainland.

+The browser could be made to be a remote host, and just connect in this way, but seems better as a thin host since less complication.

 ## Using the trail as a way of tracking promise state and controlling execution
 Only thing wrong with it, is the compartment's attachment to it as a signalling system.